 |Semester 2 Credit Value:||10|

-This module will provide students with an opportunity to carry out human nutrition investigation developing teamwork through laboratory analysis and use of computers for data handling and preparation of a report.
+This module will provide students with an opportunity to carry out human nutrition investigation developing teamwork through laboratory analysis and use of computers for data handling and preparation of three laboratory reports.

-Students work in small teams of 3-4 individuals to carry out a series of specific nutritional investigations on human subjects and produce a joint report.
+Students work in small teams of 3-4 individuals to carry out a series of specific nutritional investigations on human subjects and produce three laboratory reports.
 The overall scientific objectives of the experiment are met by the combined efforts of all teams.